z0r0z/sstore3/README.md

 ## how

-`sstore4` consists of two chief methods that are native to addresses themselves: (1) the wei `balance` of an address, and (2) the `address` 0x itself for short-form data storage, such as price, status or contract type flags.
+`sstore4` simply uses the wei `balance` of an address for short-form data storage.

 ## `balance` method